-- (a) To which OTC derivative contracts not cleared by a CCP do - Daily mark-to-market (EMIR Article 11(2)), - Portfolio Reconciliation and Dispute Resolution (EMIR Article 11(1) and Regulation (EU) 149/2013 Articles 13 and 15), and - Portfolio Compression (Regulation (EU) 149/2013 Article 14) apply? - (b) What is the definition of "Counterparties" used in Regulation (EU) 149/2013 Article 13 (Portfolio reconciliation) and Article 14 (Portfolio compression)?
-Does it include third country entities?
+- (a) To which OTC derivative contracts not cleared by a CCP do - -Daily mark-to-market (EMIR Article 11(2)), - -Portfolio Reconciliation and Dispute Resolution (EMIR Article 11(1) and Regulation (EU) 149/2013 Articles 13 and 15), and

-- (c) Which risk-mitigation techniques mentioned in Article 11(1) of EMIR apply to NFC below the clearing threshold (NFC-)? - (d) new Should all financial counterparties comply with the obligations to report to the competent authority designated under MiFID, as provided in Articles 12 and 15 of the RTS on OTC derivatives, even if they are not subject to MiFID.
-In particular: - (i) The duty to have the necessary procedure to report on a monthly basis to the competent authority designated under MiFID the number of unconfirmed OTC derivative transactions that have been outstanding for more than five business days; and - (ii) The duty to report to the same authority any disputes between counterparties relating to an OTC derivative contract, its valuation or the exchange of collateral for an amount or a value higher than EUR 15 million and outstanding for at least 15 business days? - (e) new In case of fund (UCITS, AIF), should the report be sent to the competent authority designated to supervise the fund or the one designated to supervise the fund manager? - (f) new In case of branches, should the report be sent to the competent authority of the EU Member State where the branch operates? - (g) new Do the requirements on Timely Confirmation, Portfolio Reconciliation, Dispute Resolution and Portfolio Compressions apply where a contract is entered into between a counterparty covered by EMIR requirements and an entity established in the EU and exempted in accordance with Article 1 of EMIR?
+- -Portfolio Compression (Regulation (EU) 149/2013 Article 14) apply? - (b) What is the definition of "Counterparties" used in Regulation (EU) 149/2013 Article 13 (Portfolio reconciliation) and Article 14 (Portfolio compression)?
+Does it include third country entities? - (c) Which risk-mitigation techniques mentioned in Article 11(1) of EMIR apply to NFC below the clearing threshold (NFC-)? - (d) Should all financial counterparties comply with the obligations to report to the competent authority designated under MiFID, as provided in Articles 12 and 15 of the RTS on OTC derivatives, even if they are not subject to MiFID.
+In particular: - (i) The duty to have the necessary procedure to report on a monthly basis to the competent authority designated under MiFID the number of unconfirmed OTC derivative transactions that have been outstanding for more than five business days; and - (ii) The duty to report to the same authority any disputes between counterparties relating to an OTC derivative contract, its valuation or the exchange of collateral for an amount or a value higher than EUR 15 million and outstanding for at least 15 business days? - (e) In case of fund (UCITS, AIF), should the report be sent to the competent authority designated to supervise the fund or the one designated to supervise the fund manager? - (f) In case of branches, should the report be sent to the competent authority of the EU Member State where the branch operates? - (g) Do the requirements on Timely Confirmation, Portfolio Reconciliation, Dispute Resolution and Portfolio Compressions apply where a contract is entered into between a counterparty covered by EMIR requirements and an entity established in the EU and exempted in accordance with Article 1 of EMIR? - (h) new Are FCs and NFCs allowed to delegate the risk-management procedures and arrangements referred to in EMIR Article 11(1) to an asset manager, who is providing portfolio management service to the counterparty on an agency basis?